 This course covers basic rules governing presentation of evidence at trial including procedural matters (objections, offers of proof), relevancy, character evidence, examination and impeachment of witnesses, opinion evidence, hearsay, authentication, and the “original documents” rule.
 The course examines the comparative roles of counsel, judge and jury.
 It may also include coverage of judicial notice, burdens of proof, and presumptions.
 It also explores the tactical decisions and ethical dilemmas a trial attorney is likely to confront.
-Prof. Fishman, Prof. Leary, Prof. Rienzi, Mr. Sharifi.
+Prof. Attridge, Prof. Leary, Prof. Rienzi, Mr. Dietrich, Mr. Sharifi.
+[Catalog 223]

 Fair Employment Law (2 hrs.)

 This course is designed to give the student a basic introduction to the statutes and theories governing employment discrimination.
 The course explores the historical context in which the primary employment discrimination statute, Title VII of the Civil Rights Act of 1964, was enacted, and the policy bases behind it and other anti-discrimination laws.
 The course covers the three major theoretical approaches in the law against employment discrimination: individual disparate treatment; systemic disparate treatment; and disparate impact.
 The course also focuses on some of the unique practical and legal challenges of protecting persons from employment discrimination based on various protected classes.
 Mr. Jeffrey.
 [Catalog 622]